FeliNUx42/Python-Stuff/README.md

 This repository is a collection of python simulations.

-You need to run the programms with python3:
+You need to run the programs with python3:
 ```
 python3 --version
 ```